-Across the top of the screen: • The TRITON banner shows information about your logon session. • The TRITON toolbar makes it easy to switch between modules, access TRITON settings, view a list of appliances in your network, and get Help. • The Web module toolbar lets you switch between Policy Servers, change administrative roles, and review and save changes.
-The left navigation pane is used to access status, reporting, and policy management features (under Main), as well as system administration tasks (under Settings).
+Across the top of the screen: • The Security Manager toolbar (banner) makes it easy to switch between modules, access Global settings, view a list of appliances in your network, get Help, and provides user logon information. • The Web Security toolbar lets you switch between Policy Servers, change administrative roles, and review and save changes.
+The left navigation pane is used to access status, reporting, and policy management features (under Main ), as well as system administration tasks (under Settings ).
 The right shortcut pane is used to find articles, videos, worksheets, and other support information, and to access tools for verifying your configuration.
-The content pane appears in the center of the TRITON console.
+The content pane appears in the center of the Forcepoint Security Manager.
 The selections that you make in the left navigation pane or right shortcut pane determine what appears in the content pane.

-The Web module of the TRITON Manager is divided into 4 main areas:
+The Web Security module of the Security Manager is divided into 4 main areas:

-Section 1: The banner, TRITON toolbar, and Web module toolbar:
+Section 1: The Security Manager toolbar (banner) and Web Security toolbar: